933 Brookline Boulevard, Pittsburgh,

 The new educational building and annex

 on Klein Place, and the old parsonage was used as a temporary Sunday School.

-Work on the new education building and annex was begun in 1963.
-The completed
+Construction of the new education building and annex began in 1963.
+The

 The Challenges of the Future